 4. Jack and Jill Bathroom

 A home can never have enough bathrooms.
 Most 3-bedroom homes have two full baths and a half bath (powder room).
-The master bedroom has its own bathroom as part of the suite, and the remaining two bedrooms may share a “Jack and Jill” bathroom, which is described as a bathroom that has two or more entrances.
-The entrances may be from the two bedrooms or from the hallway and a bedroom – or if it's a really large bathroom from the hallway and each bedroom.
+The master bedroom has its own bathroom as part of the suite, and the remaining two bedrooms may share a “Jack and Jill” bathroom, which is described as a bathroom with two or more entrances.
+The entrances may be from the two bedrooms or the hallway and a bedroom – or if it's a huge bathroom from the hallway and each bedroom.

-This upper-level floor plan of a stunning luxury Texas style home shows Bedrooms 2 and 3 sharing a Jack and Jill bathroom, which has entrances from each bedroom (each entrance with its own vanity) and swing doors into the common toilet/shower area (Plan #161-1076)
+This upper-level floor plan of a stunning luxury Texas-style home shows Bedrooms 2 and 3 sharing a Jack and Jill bathroom, which has entrances from each bedroom (each entrance with its own vanity) and swing doors into the shared toilet/shower area (Plan #161-1076)

 5. Porches and Decks

 One trend that continues to be stylish and popular is outdoor living.
 From 400-square-foot tiny homes to 3-bedroom homes and the biggest and luxurious residences, you can expect to see covered porches, patios, sundecks, and courtyards.
 Designed as or as lavishly as the family desires, today’s outdoor living spaces come with fireplaces, cooking grills, comfortable sitting and dining areas – and all the amenities to make them inviting, appealing, and warm.

 Walk out into the warmth and comfort of the covered terrace and expansive patio from the Great Room of this spectacular L-shape Modern home with flat roofs (Plan #202-1027).